 A few tips regarding that:

 Another concern is crossing the border with a DUI.
-The biggest surprise for most Americans is that they may be turned away at the Canadian border if they have any type of alcohol related offense.
-As a general rule, Canada does not allow persons with DUI’s to enter their country—be aware of it!
+The biggest surprise for most Americans is that they may be turned away at the Canadian border if they have any type of alcohol-related offence.
+As a general rule, Canada does not allow persons with DUIs to enter their country—be aware of it!

 Always find out if you need a visa for Canada, and make sure you understand the restrictions of your visa or work permit.
 If you are coming with a visitor visa, don’t even think of saying you are looking for a job—you cannot work in Canada with a visitor visa.

 Prepare for your arrival.
-If you are used to traveling and crossing border, you know the drill.
+If you are used to travelling and crossing borders, you know the drill.
 If this is your first trip abroad (welcome to Canada!) there is no shame in gathering as much info as you can before arriving.
 Know what to expect once the plane lands—it will make you feel more confident.